-Most children under two can benefit from the facilities available for all very young children, such as parent and toddler groups, music groups or soft play sessions.
-The Nottinghamshire Help Yourself website, which includes the Local Offer has details of child minders, toddler groups and nurseries, including the local Child Minding Network.
+Most children under two can developmentally benefit from the facilities available for all very young children, such as parent and toddler groups, music groups or soft play sessions.
+The Nottinghamshire Help Yourself website, which includes the Local Offer has details of child minders, toddler groups and nurseries.
 Just click on the following link to access this information: Childcare

 All nurseries, playgroups, Children's Centres and childcare providers should welcome young children with special needs, but some services aim to offer something extra.
 And if your child's special needs are complex or severe, you may be looking for something more specialised.
 Within the Local Offer we have asked providers to highlight the types of support and provision that they may make for specific types of special needs and disabilities.